-Since April 2017, Bastian Prasse is a PhD student at Delft University of Technology under the supervision of Professor Piet Van Mieghem.
-As a graduate of the double degree programme Top Industrial Managers for Europe, he obtained an M.Sc. degree in Systems and Control Theory at the Royal Institute of Technology, Stockholm, Sweden, and an M.Sc. degree in Computer Engineering (Dean’s List) at RWTH Aachen University, Aachen, Germany, both in 2015.
+In May 2021, Bastian Prasse obtained his PhD cum laude, the highest distinction at Delft University of Technology, under the supervision of Professor Piet Van Mieghem.
+As a graduate of the double degree programme Top Industrial Managers for Europe, he obtained an M.Sc. degree in Systems and Control Theory at the Royal Institute of Technology, Sweden, and an M.Sc. degree in Computer Engineering (Dean’s List, awarded to the top 5% of graduates) at RWTH Aachen University, Germany, both in 2015.
 In 2012, he obtained a B.Sc. degree in Computer Engineering (Dean’s List) at RWTH Aachen University.
 He was a recipient of the Texas Instruments and ICE Bachelor Thesis Award and was awarded the German National Scholarship and the North Rhine-Westphalia Scholarship.

 Below are two presentations of his work:

 - Interlayer Connectivity Reconstruction for Multilayer Brain Networks using Phase Oscillator models, P. Tewarie, B. Prasse, J. Meier, A. Byrne, M. Domenico, C. J. Stam, M. Brookes, A. Hillebrand, A. Daffertshofer, S. Coombes, Stephen and P. Van Mieghem, New Journal of Physics, to appear.

 - Clustering for epidemics on networks: A geometric approach, B. Prasse, K. Devriendt and P. Van Mieghem, Chaos: An Interdisciplinary Journal of Nonlinear Science, to appear.